JustWhit3/useful-guides/ROOT/Quick tips/ROOT on VS Code.md

 <img src="https://github.com/JustWhit3/useful-guides/blob/main/img/ROOT_extension.png" width="450">

-Thanks to this you can easily navigate through .root files histograms and visualize them, but you cannot perform operations between histograms directly from this visualizer.
+Thanks to this you can easily navigate through .root files and histograms and visualize them, but you cannot perform operations between histograms directly from this visualizer.

 More information can be found [here](https://root.cern/blog/vscode-extension-announcement/).

 <img src="https://github.com/JustWhit3/useful-guides/blob/main/img/vscode_extension.gif">